ToolboxHub/ToolboxToolbox/README.md

 wiki page

 # Motivation
+Here is a rant/motivation about declarative dependency management, Matlab, and the ToolboxToolbox.

 Declarative dependency management tools are great.
 They remove tedium and confusion from the process of wrangling dependencies, which helps keep projects healty developers productive.
 There are lots of declarative dependency management tools out there.
 For example:
  - [Maven](https://maven.apache.org/)
  - [Gradle](http://gradle.org/)